-Source: Insight on Conflict
+Credit: Insight on Conflict

 Nepal continues to face difficult questions in addressing the legacy of the civil conflict that spanned 1996 to 2006.
 On March 14, 2013, Nepal’s President Ram Baran Yadav passed an ordinance creating a Truth and Reconciliation Commission, which was first called for by the 2006 peace accords that ended the decades long conflict.
-However, the Ordinance was prepared without input from victims or human rights institutions and both national and international organizations have identified numerous problems with the mandate and the structure of the Commission.
-Only two weeks later on April 1, a Justice on Nepal’s Supreme Court suspended the ordinance from taking effect pending a further review of the planned Commission.
+However, the ordinance was prepared without input from victims or human rights institutions and both national and international organizations have identified numerous problems with the mandate and the structure of the Commission.
+Only two weeks later on April 1, a justice on Nepal’s Supreme Court suspended the ordinance from taking effect pending a further review of the planned Commission.

-Entitled Ordinance on Investigation of Disappeared People, Truth and Reconciliation Commission, 2069, the recent law calls for the immediate creation of a two-year Truth and Reconciliation Commission comprised of five independent commissioners.
-Under the Ordinance, the Commission’s functions include “bring[ing] the real fact before [the] public by investigating truth of the cases in relation to the event of serious violation[s] of human rights including disappeared persons in the course of armed conflict,” and “reconcil[ing] the perpetrator and the victim.”
+Entitled Ordinance on Investigation of Disappeared People, Truth and Reconciliation Commission, 2069, the recent law calls for the immediate creation of a two-year Truth and Reconciliation Commission composed of five independent commissioners.
+Under the ordinance, the Commission’s functions include “bring[ing] the real fact before [the] public by investigating truth of the cases in relation to the event of serious violation[s] of human rights including disappeared persons in the course of armed conflict,” and “reconcil[ing] the perpetrator and the victim.”
 The Commission would investigate both known human rights violations as well as violations brought to its attention by or on behalf of a victim.
 Some hearings may be public and upon its conclusion the Commission would release a report on their findings and recommendations for individual perpetrators to be either granted amnesty or prosecuted by the Attorney General in Nepal.
-The Commission would also provide recommends to the Nepalese government on the appropriate compensation for identified victims.
+The Commission would also provide recommendations to the Nepalese government on the appropriate compensation for identified victims.

-Structurally the Commission lacks guarantees of impartiality and independence that are required to ensure a meaningful and effective process for national reconciliation.
+Structurally, the Commission lacks guarantees of impartiality and independence that are required to ensure a meaningful and effective process for national reconciliation.
 These concerns stem in part from the requirement that the Commission to obtain government permission before obtaining any international support, which effectively serves as a built in Commission dependency on the government for funding and resources.
 The Commission’s potential has also been curtailed by its work being limited to only two years, which provides a slim chance at best that the Commission could address a conflict that spanned ten years and resulted in thousands of deaths and disappearances.